 Eating Out in Pordenone

 Pordenone has some good options when it comes to eating out.
-There are quite a lot of good restaurants serving authentic Italian food, cafes, pubs, pizzerias and delicatessens.
-For local food the best places to try are Al Cavaliere Perso, Mediterraneo, La Cassette, C'era Una Volta and Aquila Nera.
-The cafes here serve some good light snacks and appetizers, best for a light lunch.
-The outdoor cafes here are very popular with the tourists and the locals since they allow good outdoor views and light sandwiches and foods.
-Visitors should also try some of the local desserts and the traditional pastries.
+There are quite a lot of good restaurants serving authentic Italian food, cafés, pubs, pizzerias, and delicatessens.
+For local food the best places to try are Al Cavaliere Perso, Mediterraneo, La Cassette, C’era Una Volta and Aquila Nera.
+The cafés here serve some good light snacks and appetizers, best for a light lunch.
+Outdoor cafés are very popular with both tourists and locals since they allow good outdoor views.

 Shopping in Pordenone

 Pordenone has quite a lot of places for shopping.
-The pedestrian shopping streets here tend to get very crowded in the evenings but they do have some good shops that sell locally made products.
-These streets are punctuated here and there with cafes which makes the shopping experience quite enjoyable.
-The local markets in the older section of the town are in particular interesting even if you don't want to purchase anything.
-This is the perfect place to observe the local lifestyle and experience the culture of the city.
+The pedestrian shopping streets here tend to get very crowded in the evenings, but they do have some good shops that sell locally made products.
+These streets are punctuated here and there with cafés which makes the shopping experience quite enjoyable.
+Local markets in the older section of town are particularly interesting even if you don’t want to purchase anything.
+This is the perfect place to enjoy the local lifestyle and experience the culture of the city.